 You might be surprised (and disgusted!) by the amount of dirt and grime that builds up inside your washing machine after years of use.
 Follow these steps to have it sparkling again:

-- Run a full-cycle wash with hot water, adding 1/2 cup of bicarb soda and 2 cups of white vinegar when the machine is full.
+- Run a full-cycle wash with hot water, adding 1/2 cup of bicarb soda and 2 cups of white vinegar.
+Once the machine is filled with water, pause the load and allow it to sit for an hour, then resume.

 - Use a clean, damp cloth to wipe away any dust or marks on the exterior of the machine.